Azure/reddog-aks-workshop/docs/app-deployment.md

 ## Tasks:

 1. Deploy the above pre-requisites in your AKS cluster
-2. Create 2 secrets in your AKS cluster with the necessary creds as above
+2. Create 2 secrets in your AKS cluster with the necessary credentials as above
 3. Update the Red Dog manifests and deploy everything into your AKS cluster
 4. Add resource requests/limits for one of the services (order-service)
 5. Add a health check for one of the services